Spend $99, get free U.S. shipping*

 What’s wrong with the treatment of women in menopause?

 According to an analysis published in HealthCareBrew.com, there is a ‘massive care gap’ in the US due to the shortage of ob-gyn healthcare personnel who specialize in menopause.
-Of the two million US women who enter menopause each year, fewer than twenty percent are diagnosed.
-The article explores a survey of ob-gyn residents in the US published in Menopause, the journal by NAMS, in 2013; more than 60% of those surveyed reported having limited knowledge of fundamental aspects of menopause medicine.
+Of the two million US women who enter menopause each year, fewer than twenty percent are diagnosed and treated.
+The article explores a survey of ob-gyn residents in the US published in 2013 in the journal of the North American Menopause Society (NAMS).
+More than 60% of those surveyed reported having limited knowledge of fundamental aspects of menopause medicine.

-Consider the options for handling any adverse effects of menopause
+What are the options for handling the unwanted results of menopause

 However, there are some risks associated with long-term HRT.
 These fears primarily come from surveys showing an increased incidence of breast and uterine cancer (especially when pure estrogen supplements aren’t taken along with progesterone), cardiovascular disease, and stroke for women over 60.